A recent article on Grist brought up the issue of how to look at clothing as a product. See it here.

 The reader here has been reading about Zero Waste principles and knows how to approach a new problem of the inefficient use of resources.
 We ask ourselves how the entire system can be redesigned, in the most basic way.

 One suggestion that applies not only to an improved design for production and use of clothing but also applies right now, in this conventional situation, is a way to enhance reusability.
 As suggested elsewhere for books, every piece of manufactured clothing could have an rfid chip sewn into it which in a detailed way describes the clothing.
+RFID chips can be as small as a piece of glitter.
 This is already being done for lots of clothes but the thinking has only to do with theft and tracking, not with reuse potential.
 Then a thrift shop could wave a wand over their inventory and know exactly what they had.
 They would know how many dresses, tops, jackets, pants or shirts they had in what color, what weave, what fiber and what size.
 Any customer could look up their desired clothing on the store’s computer or on their smartphone or even on the web while at home.
 This would reduce the non-productive shuffling through confusing racks that is now the norm in thrift shops.

-Look up the discussion under Fashion and you will learn that there is a Zero Waste movement to improve the cutting and weaving of cloth to reduce scrap generation.
+Look up the discussion under Fashion (this website) and you will learn that there is a Zero Waste movement to improve the cutting and weaving of cloth to reduce scrap generation.

 One basic principle of Zero Waste is the use of standardized fastenings.
 Clothing is as dependent on fastenings as any product.
 Most of it is called stitching.
 Are there possible variations in stitching that could affect reusability?
 Standard stitching creates two intersecting loops of the thread that place the intersection in the middle of the cloth.
 This is a very strong design.
 Would it be possible to change the design so that the loop is left on one surface of the cloth without losing strength?
 It might take a different kind of thread for the tie loop.
 Could this make it much easier to pull out a tie thread and split a sewn seam to make repair easier.
 Just a thought.
 How about those rivets on Levi jeans and other clothing.
 Could they be converted to locking, twist on, thin fasteners to allow the temporary dismantling of fabric parts for repair or replacement.
 Stitching is not easily removable or easily replaceable.
 As always, my goal is to bring up possibilities, not push a final solution.
 Could strong velcro replace stitching thus allowing a worn or torn piece to be easily replaced?
 How about glues that can be softened when needed?